-Financial aid helps reduce the expense, or the full retail price of the college.
-However, be aware that the only real discounts off the cost of college are in the form of grants and scholarships.
+Financial aid helps decrease the expense, or the “sticker” price of the school.
+But keep in mind that the only real discounts off the cost of college are in the form of grants and scholarships.

 |Income Level||Percent of Freshman||Average Assistance|